 Food chemicals are believed to exacerbate and cause gut symptoms in some people with IBS due to their guts being more sensitive.

 The FODMAP diet is a therapeutic diet and is often used and recommended in the medical management of those with IBS.
 This diet helps to determine if these carbohydrates are responsible for triggering symptoms in those with IBS.
-To learn more about IBS and the FODMAP diet you can read my “Identify Your IBS Type To Manage Bloating & IBS” and "FODMAP Diet Phase 1-3: The Journey Towards Managing Your Bloating & IBS" blogs.
+To learn more about IBS and the FODMAP diet you can read my “Identify Your IBS Type To Find Fast Relief From IBS” and "FODMAP Diet Phase 1-3: The Journey Towards Managing Your IBS" blogs.

 Whereas an elimination diet aims to identify if a person’s symptoms are triggered by chemicals found in foods, rather than carbohydrates.
 So, they focus on quite different food components.
 Some foods low in natural food chemicals are also high in FODMAPs, so although FODMAPs and food chemicals can cause similar symptoms, it can sometimes be difficult to determine which elimination diet is the most suitable.